ibexa/documentation-developer/docs/guide/permissions.md

 #### ParentOwnerLimitation

-A Limitation to specify that only the Users who owns all parent Locations of a Content item gets a certain access right, used for `content/create` permission.
+A Limitation to specify that only the Users who own all parent Locations of a Content item get a certain access right, used for `content/create` permission.

 |                 |                                                                          |
 |-----------------|--------------------------------------------------------------------------|